I’ve been dreading this. Will the Zarbi push Sue over the edge? Will this be the final end? And will Bill Strutton be named in my decree nisi?

 Escape to Danger

-For large portions of the episode, Sue appears to hold Roslyn responsible for practically everything.
+Sue holds Roslyn responsible for practically everything.

 Sue: It’s like we’ve stumbled across an actor’s workshop where they have to express themselves and pretend to be a tree or something.
-I can’t believe they actually filmed and transmitted this.
+I can’t believe they actually filmed and transmitted this rubbish.
 Oh.
 My.
 God.
 Did that ant really just run headlong into the camera?
 Did that really happen or did I just imagine it?

-We aren’t even halfway through this story but any goodwill built-up during The Romans is dissipating rapidly.
+Any goodwill built-up during The Romans is dissipating rapidly.

-Sue: Why is the Doctor using a hairdryer to communicate with the bad guy?
+Sue: Why is the Doctor using a hair dryer to communicate with the bad guy?

 Sue: The Zarbi are frightened of the Doctor’s poo!

-The Crater of Needles
+Crater of Needles

 Sue: Derek Jacobi?
 John Hurt?
 Gyles Brandreth?